SuryaSekhar14/vercel_blob/docs/index.rst

    downloadUrl: `string`

 You would notice that the blob uploaded automatically has a random suffix attached to it.
-To remove that, just add the ‘addRandomSuffix’ parameter to the options dictionary.
-Here’s an example:
+To remove that, just add the 'addRandomSuffix' parameter to the options dictionary.
+Here's an example:

 .. code:: python